uo-lca/CalRecycleLCA/Visualization/README.md

 User selects Process from drop down selection list.
 Front end queries IntermediateFlows web API method with selected processid parameter.
 A sankey diagram is displayed.
 The center node represents the selected process.
 Each intermediate flow is represented by a node and a link to/from the process.
 Input flows are displayed to the left of the process, while output flows are displayed on the right.

+### LCA

+LCA.js and LCA.css contain shared code.

 ### How to Publish

 Copy Visualization folder to a web server host.
 In IIS, create a web app that points to the Visualization folder.

+The base URI for the LCA Tool web API is set at the top of LCA.js.